-By definition, for diagnosis HE/SREAT patients must show elevated thyroid antibodies – including anti-thyroid peroxidase antibodies (anti-TPO), anti-thyroid microsomal antibodies (anti-M), and/or antithyroglobulin antibodies (anti-Tg).
-Notably, however, studies show that the titre (concentration) of elevated antibodies does not necessarily correlate with the severity of symptoms.
-The presence of elevated thyroid antibody levels is considered to be merely a marker associated with the disorder, not the cause of symptoms.
-Although testing for elevated antibodies is usually based on serum, these elevated antibody levels are sometimes also present in cerebral spinal fluid (CSF) as well.
+By definition, lab results for HE patients must show elevated thyroid antibodies – including anti-thyroid peroxidase antibodies (anti-TPO), anti-thyroid microsomal antibodies (anti-M), and/or antithyroglobulin antibodies (anti-Tg).
+Notably, however, studies show that the titre (concentration) of elevated antibodies does not correlate with the severity of symptoms.
+The presence of significantly elevated thyroid antibody levels is considered to be merely a marker of HE, not the cause of the patient’s symptoms.
+Although testing for elevated antibodies is usually based on serum, these elevated antibody levels are occasionally also present in cerebral spinal fluid (CSF) as well.

 HESA interviewed neurologist Dr. Elzbieta Wirkowski and asked, “What criteria do you use to